 Senior Staff Member: The Vice President with supervisory authority over the area of the College with which the Respondent is affiliated.
 The Vice President and Dean of Students is the Senior Staff Member with respect to complaints brought against a student.
 In the case of complaints brought against members of the faculty, staff, or administration, the Vice President of the area in which the respondent is employed is the Senior Staff Member.
 For example, the Vice President for Academic Affairs and Dean of Faculty is the Senior Staff Member with respect to complaints brought against a faculty member.

-Normally, in order for a member of the SMB to be eligible to serve on the Investigation Team, the SMB member must have served for at least one year on the Board and have received relevant training in conducting investigations.
-Upon receipt of a complaint, the Title IX Coordinator will assign the investigator(s) to begin the investigation.
-If the Title IX Coordinator determines that a legitimate conflict of interest exists between an Investigation Team member and a party to a complaint, the Title IX Coordinator, in consultation with the Chair of the SMB, will appoint a replacement.
-The Investigation Team issues a report of its investigation to the Title IX Coordinator and the Chair of the SMB, which report can include assessments of credibility, but does not make a recommendation with respect to responsibility for violating the Policy.
+Investigator(s): Individual(s) assigned by the Director of Community Standards to conduct investigations following notice of alleged prohibited conduct.
+The Investigator(s) may be an appropriately trained College employee or an external investigator(s) as deemed appropriate by the Director of Community Standards.
+Upon receipt of a formal complaint, the Director of Community Standards will assign the investigator(s) to begin the investigation.
+If the Director of Community Standards determines that a legitimate conflict of interest exists between an Investigator(s) and a party to a complaint, the Director of Community Standards, in consultation with the Chair of the HSMB, will appoint a replacement.
+The Investigator(s) issues a report of the investigation to Director of Community Standards, but does not make a recommendation with respect to responsibility for violating the Policy.

-Sexual Misconduct Board: The Sexual Misconduct Board (SMB or the Board) shall be composed of at least eight members (one of whom shall be designated the Chair), appointed by the College’s Title IX Coordinator to staggered terms of four years beginning in the Fall semester.
+Harassment and Sexual Misconduct Board: The Harassment and Sexual Misconduct Board (HSMB or the Board) shall be composed of at least eight members (one of whom shall be designated the Chair), appointed by the College’s Director of Community Standards to staggered terms of four years beginning in the Fall semester.
 Each year the current Board will solicit applications and nominations for any open seat(s), and will recommend individuals to serve for the following year.
 Members of the Hamilton College community may also nominate individuals for Board membership, provided the nominees are willing to serve if appointed.
-The Title IX Coordinator, in consultation with the Chair, will ultimately be responsible for appointing new members and designating a new Chair.
-Normally, the Chair will be a tenured member of the faculty and serve for two years as Chair.
+The Director of Community Standards, in consultation with the Chair, will ultimately be responsible for appointing new members and designating a new Chair.
+Normally, the Chair will be a tenured member of the faculty and serve for one year as Chair.
 Every effort will be made to maintain a diverse Board, and membership will normally include tenured members of the faculty and full-time staff members.
-The Title IX Coordinator shall arrange for the Board members to receive annual training.
-Members of the SMB are required to maintain the privacy of all information they acquire in this role, unless disclosure is authorized by the Title IX Coordinator.
-A member of the SMB can be removed prior to the end of their term by the Title IX Coordinator, in agreement with the Chair of the SMB, for good reason (e.g., dereliction of duty, failure to abide by the provisions of this
+The Director of Community Standards shall arrange for the Board members to receive annual training.
+Members of the HSMB are required to maintain the privacy of all information they acquire in this role, unless disclosure is authorized by the Director of Community Standards.
+A member of the HSMB can be removed prior to the end of their term by the Director of Community Standards, in agreement with the Chair of the HSMB, for good reason (e.g., dereliction of duty, failure to abide by the provisions of this Policy, etc.).

 Appeals Board: This is the group of individuals, defined in Hamilton's Code of Student Conduct that considers all appeals of findings and sanctions in certain cases, as specified in this Policy.